 - This Standard becomes operative for annual financial statements covering periods beginning on or after 1 January 2012.
 Earlier application is encouraged.
-If an entity applies this Standard for periods beginning before 1 January 2012, it shall disclose that fact. - 96 [Deleted] - 97 [Deleted] - 98 [Deleted] - 99 Annual Improvements to SLFRSs 2014, issued in September 2014, amended paragraph 5 as a consequential amendment derived from the amendment to SLFRS 3.
-An entity shall apply that amendment prospectively to business combinations to which the amendment to SLFRS 3 applies. - [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.] - [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.] - [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.]
+If an entity applies this Standard for periods beginning before 1 January 2012, it shall disclose that fact.

+- 96 [Deleted]

+- 97 [Deleted]

+- 98 [Deleted] - Annual Improvements to SLFRSs 2014, issued in September 2014, amended paragraph 5 as a consequential amendment derived from the amendment to SLFRS 3.
+An entity shall apply that amendment prospectively to business combinations to which the amendment to SLFRS 3 applies. - SLFRS 15 Revenue from Contracts with Customers, issued in June 2014, amended paragraph 5 and deleted paragraph 6.
+An entity shall apply those amendments when it applies SLFRS 15. - SLFRS 9, as issued in December 2014, amended paragraph 2 and deleted paragraphs 97 and 98.
+An entity shall apply those amendments when it applies SLFRS 9. - [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.] - [This paragraph refers to amendments that are not yet effective, and is therefore not included in this edition.]